Lercher/SparqlJsBinding/Readme.md

 A configuration point to build URLs to access BrightstarDB's Query and Update endpoints for a particular store.

+### blackhole

+A configuration point to build URLs to access Blackhole's Query and Update endpoints for a particular store.

 ## Sample Code Fragments